-Michigan's forests face myriad threats-invasive species, tree diseases, habitat fragmentation, financial challenges associated with management-that sometimes make it difficult to achieve forest stewardship goals.
-It is estimated that only 20% of Michigan's 12 million non-industrial private forest lands are being actively managed, yet active stewardship of private forest land is vital to the long-term health and productivity of the forest resources (including soil, water and wildlife) on which our local economies and communities depend.
-Therefore, the primary goal of this project is to increase interest, awareness and participation in active forest stewardship opportunities through the development of nine Landscape Stewardship Plans covering strategic and unique forest ecosystems throughout the state of Michigan.
+Michigan's forests face myriad threats-invasive species, tree diseases, habitat fragmentation, financial challenges-that sometimes make it difficult to achieve forest stewardship goals.
+It is estimated that only 20% of Michigan's 11 million non-industrial private forest lands are being actively managed, yet active stewardship of private forest land is vital to the long-term health and productivity of the forest resources (including soil, water and wildlife) on which our local economies and communities depend.
+Therefore, the primary goal of this project is to increase interest, awareness and participation in active forest stewardship opportunities through the development of nine landscape stewardship plans covering strategic and unique forest ecosystems throughout the state of Michigan.